railsuser2014/openobject-doc-book-en/source/developer/2_4_module_development/index.rst

 =======================
 First Module to OpenERP
 =======================

 Open ERP is a Python based client/server program for Enterprise Resource Planning.
-It consist of a client "tinyerp-client" and a server "tinyerp-server" while the persistence is provided by Postgresql.
+It consist of a client "openerp-client" and a server "openerp-server" while the persistence is provided by Postgresql.
 Open ERP currently uses XML-RPC for communication over a network.
 Once installed Open ERP has a modular structure that allows modules to be added as needed.

 The Modules - Introduction
 ==========================